HH3DLabStudent/ITSEM25-Ibrahim-Mfaume-Image-Gallery/README.md

 # Image-Gallery
-otary Encoder Image Viewer on TFT Display
+Rotary Encoder Image Viewer on TFT Display
 ==========================================

 This project displays 16-bit color images on a TFT screen and allows users to cycle through them using a rotary encoder.